 Susan Hansen joined the Board in 2013.
 She is a chartered accountant and MBA graduate and has worked in financial services since 1980.
-She is currently a director of Resimac Group Limited (see page 48) and The GO2 People Ltd, both listed on the Australian Securities Exchange, the principal of a financial training organisation in New Zealand and a director of Cognitive Education Limited, a registered charity in New Zealand.
+She is currently a director of Resimac Group Limited (see page 45) a non-bank lending company listed on the Australian Securities Exchange and the principal of a financial training organisation in New Zealand.
 She is a member of the Institute of Chartered Accountants of Australia and New Zealand and a graduate of the Australian Institute of Company Directors.